tuct/aqMood/readme.md

 The 8pin header for the LCD is soldered from the bottom, like shown in the image.

 The qwiic connector is not needed!
-It optional in case you have SMD solder equipment.
+It is optional in case you have SMD solder equipment.

 ### Prepare Leds